The Resurrection or Annihilation of Better Service?

 - Positive and personalized engagement at each step of the service process online or in person.
 Incompetent people are unacceptable.
 Train and coach them!

-- Quality products along with service and quality guarantees without the fine print.
+- Quality products along with helpful staff and quality guarantees without the fine print.
 Junk not allowed!

 - Competitive pricing, not necessarily the best price.

 - Don’t over promise and under deliver.
 Companies and service personnel must deliver, period.

 A Revolution for Better Service

 Design each step of a customer’s journey with the customer in mind.
 Above all, don’t do what is easy or convenient for the company.
 This is where many leaders fail.
 They don’t think like customers.
 Instead, they think like executives, accountants or IT personnel.
 To be a leader, include all departments not just operations, sales and service.
 Everyone is responsible.
 Unfortunately, this takes revolutionary thinking.
 So, most companies fail here as well.
 The obvious objective is to serve the external customer extremely well, and do the same for those who are helping customers.
 This means employee engagement is essential.
 Unfortunately, this is another failure of most companies.

 Most importantly, the balance between digital and human touch-points are crucial.
 Therefore, be technical but demonstrate empathy.
 The goal is to establish multiple channels for easy access.
 Provide people support readily as needed.
 In conclusion, this all takes teamwork, creativity and initiatives that are constant in focusing on creating value and customer loyalty.